Costa Rica Digital Nomad Visa Guide (2024)

 All of these forms are in Spanish (and, naturally, also need to be filled out in Spanish).
 So if your Spanish is wonky, it’s best to ask someone to help you (or get a professional representative to fill it in for you).

-Also, keep in mind there are two different types of forms available.
+Also, keep in mind there are 2 different types of forms available.
 One is the digital type, and you’ll use those if you’re applying for the visa online.
 The other ones are physical forms that you can download, fill out, and submit in person.

 Step #3: Fill out and submit your application